fbpx

 Students have a 45-day window after class to complete the exam online through the IICRC exam portal.
 For in person classes, students will take the exam on the last day of class.

-Do I need to take a WRT class to do water damage work?
+Do I need a WRT certification to do water damage work?

 Does the WRT certification expire?